 Get exclusive member benefits & effect social change.
 Join Today

-If you work with this chemical, it is important to take proper safety precautions.
+If you work with this chemical, it’s important to take proper safety precautions.
 It can be toxic in both liquid and gas forms.
-The chemical is dangerous if ingested, inhaled, or absorbed through the skin.
+The chemical is dangerous if it’s ingested, inhaled, or absorbed through your skin.

 Poisoning can cause toxic hepatitis and death.
-Animal studies have also linked exposure to liver cancer.
+Animal studies have also linked exposure to this chemical with hepatocellular carcinoma, which is a type of liver cancer.

-The information in this article is not intended to treat poison exposure.
-If exposure occurs, call 911 or the National Poison Control Center at 1-800-222-1222.
+The information in this article isn’t intended to treat poison exposure.
+Call 911 or the National Capital Poison Center at 1-800-222-1222 if exposure occurs.

-If exposed to large amounts of this chemical, poisoning symptoms may be sudden and severe.
-Immediate symptoms include:
+If you’re exposed to large amounts of this chemical, the symptoms of poisoning may be sudden and severe.
+Immediate symptoms can include: